-Published by MBA Skool Team, Published on August 03, 2017
+Published in Marketing & Strategy Articles category by MBA Skool Team, Published on August 03, 2017

 For any business to grow it is very important to understand the difference between a customer and a consumer.
 In most cases, the customer is the consumer but there are several cases where there is a remarkable difference between the two.
 And this becomes very important for businesses to understand.
 Understanding the key differences between a customer and a consumer can help companies have better strategies, better communication, streamlined marketing activities etc.